vancluever/terraform-provider-acme/docs/guides/dns-providers-edgedns.md

 * `AKAMAI_EDGERC_SECTION` - Configuration section, managed by the Akamai EdgeGrid client.
 * `AKAMAI_HOST` - API host, managed by the Akamai EdgeGrid client.

+* `AKAMAI_ACCOUNT_SWITCH_KEY` - Target account ID when the DNS zone and credentials belong to different accounts.
 * `AKAMAI_POLLING_INTERVAL` - Time between DNS propagation check in seconds (Default: 15).
 * `AKAMAI_PROPAGATION_TIMEOUT` - Maximum waiting time for DNS propagation in seconds (Default: 180).
 * `AKAMAI_TTL` - The TTL of the TXT record used for the DNS challenge in seconds (Default: 120).